Weigela florida Alexandra are large and deciduous shrubs. They are commonly known as Weigela and belong to the Caprifoliaceae family.

 These are gorgeous flowering plants originally found in North China, Korea and Japan.

-The foliage is dark brown and green colored with hues of purple.
-The flowers are bright fuchsia purple colored in a large funnel shape.
+The foliage is dark brown and green colored, with hues of purple to burgendy red.
+The flowers are bright fuchsia purple colored, in a large funnel shape.

 These shrubs are bright and eye catching.
 The large and colorful flowers attract hummingbirds and many varieties of bees.